dlowe/nnet/README.markdown

 floating-point representation and endianness.

 Making sure not to overfit the network to the training data is a bit of a black art.
-I used a wrapper script to implement early stopping with a set of test data separated from the training data; other techniques are possible.
+I have enclosed 'earlystop.pl', a wrapper script that implements a simple 'early stopping' algorithm; other techniques are possible.

 Bad input (e.g. nonexistent files, non-numeric number of iterations, etc.) tends to result in empty output.

 Given exactly one corpus, the program will crash or produce garbage.

-Leaks memory and file descriptors while processing files (but not while training & classifying).
-The program will crash and die horribly if it runs out of memory.
+Leaks memory and file descriptors while processing files.

+Will crash and die horribly if it runs out of memory.

-The Microsoft C compiler doesn't provide a dirent API, so to get this working on a Windows system you'll need cygwin gcc (tested) or some other dirent compatibility library (untested).
+The Microsoft C compiler doesn't provide a dirent API, so to get this working on a Windows system you'll need cygwin+gcc (tested) or a dirent compatibility library (untested, but they do exist).

-Backpropagation doesn't always converge.
-In particular, the xor data is quite mismatched to the size of the network and will occasionally completely fail to converge; in theory this is a possibility with any data set.
+Backpropagation doesn't always converge: if you play with this long enough, you'll eventually have a training session that completely fails to converge.

 # Obfuscation: